Last updated: June 2026

 Most teachers only scratch the surface.
 They pick the default Gold Quest mode, share the code, and call it a day.
 This guide goes deeper.
-Whether you are hosting your first game or your five-hundredth, you will find actionable steps, expert settings, and the mistakes that quietly kill engagement.
+Whether you’re hosting your first game or your five-hundredth, you’ll find actionable steps, expert settings, and the mistakes that quietly kill engagement.

-This article covers everything: how to set up a game from scratch, which mode to choose for your goal, how to read the host dashboard live, and advanced tactics that experienced educators use to maximize learning outcomes.
+This article covers everything: how to set up a game from scratch, which mode to choose for your goal, the new 2026 host controls, how to read the host dashboard live, and advanced tactics experienced educators use to maximize learning outcomes.

 - A Blooket host controls all game settings before and during a live session.